yorda2020/PortfolioProjects/README.md

 ## Data

-The data for this analysis was obtained from Kaggle, Ourworldindata.
+The data for this analysis was obtained from Kaggle and Ourworldindata.

 ## Analysis